Why Tarangire National Park in Tanzania is Worth Visiting

 Tarangire National Park is almost 800km (497 mi) by road from Dar es Salaam.
 The drive takes about 14 hours!

 Most visitors fly into Kilimanjaro International Airport just outside Arusha.
-There are domestic flights from the Julius Nyerere International Airport (DAR) near Dar es Salaam to Kilimanjaro International Airport (JRO).
-The flights from Dar es Salaam take about one and a half hours.
-A popular alternative route is to fly from Nairobi to Arusha, also about a 1-hour flight.
+There are domestic flights from Julius Nyerere International Airport (DAR), near Dar es Salaam, to Kilimanjaro International Airport (JRO).
+Flights from Dar es Salaam take about 1.5 hours.
+A popular alternative is to fly from Nairobi to Arusha, which is also about a 1-hour flight.

 The Kilimanjaro International Airport is only about 46km (29 mi) from Arusha.
-Then, from Arusha, it is 140km (87 mi) to Tarangire Park.
+From Arusha, it is 140km (87 mi) to Tarangire National Park.
 The drive from Arusha to Tarangire takes a mere 2 to 3 hours.

 Tarangire National Park was established in 1970.